Bradford L. Goldense, NPDP, CMfgE, CPIM, CCP

 R. (Dick) Power has been practicing in the advanced and new

-product development and production areas for over thirty years.
+product development and production areas for over fifty years.

 He is highly experienced in project management of large and